R1PeR/MouseToVJoy/README.md

 # MouseToVJoy
+#FFB IS BROKEN AS FOR 1.64 VERSION SORRY
 > Application that converts mouse/keyboard input to vjoy output.

 Simple application that converts mouse/keyboard input to vjoy output, created using vjoyinferace and winapi32.